Home » English » Pronouns, Types, Rules & Examples

 8. When any pronoun functions as the complement of the verb ‘to be’, it is always in the nominative case.

-Ex.- It is me who have to go.
+Ex.- It is me who has to go.
 (Incorrect)

 It is I who have to go.
 (Correct)

-It is him who is to blame.
+It is he who is to blame.
 (Incorrect)

 It is he who is to blame.
 (Correct)